Last Updated on June 21, 2023 by Ellen

-Women are forced to make countless treatment and personal decisions when diagnosed with breast cancer.
+Breast cancer forces women to make countless treatment and personal decisions.
 Every cancer case is different, and each woman has to find her own way through a diagnosis.
+For me, one of the best choices I made was “living flat.”

 I made it through a bilateral mastectomy — in a foreign country while traveling.
 You’ll make it through, too.
 One day at a time.